Western Animation: Gay Purr-ee

 Fat cat: Yes, that is what it is.
 A little village.
 A mile or two up the tracks.

-- Jaune-Tom remains blind to his sarcasm until he and Robespierre finally arrive in Paris almost a thousand kilometers later.
-(And even then, they wonder "How will we find Paris among all these buildings?"!)
+- Jaune-Tom remains Sarcasm-Blind until he and Robespierre finally arrive in Paris almost a thousand kilometers later.
+(And even then, they wonder "How will we find Paris among all these buildings?")

 - Shout-Out: Paintings of Mewsette made by famous artists during the 1890s: Claude Monet, Henri de Toulouse-Lautrec, Georges Seurat, Henri Rousseau, Amedeo Modigliani, Vincent van Gogh, Edgar Degas, Auguste Renoir, Paul Cézanne, Paul Gauguin and Pablo Picasso.

 - Sidekick: Robespierre

 - Something Else Also Rises: When Meowrice sees the new and improved Mewsette, his tail goes briefly rigid.